JAORMX/selinux-operator/README.md

 * Create a validating webhook so that folks can only create pods with certain SELinux policies on namespaces that allow so.
+* Delete the ConfigMap once the SelinuxPolicy is deleted.